bat

 (ISO 639)

-(senseid) Any of the flying mammals of the order (taxfmt), usually small and nocturnal, insectivorous or frugivorous.
+(senseid) Any flying mammal of the order (taxfmt), usually small and nocturnal, insectivorous or frugivorous.

 (syn)